These Are The Black Women Who Made Pop-Culture History

 In the spirit of celebration, I think it’s only right to shift focus — if only for a moment — to focus on the positive.
 It’s time to pay some attention to achievements we’ve made instead of the ones that have been denied to us.
 So, without further ado, these are the Black women who made entertainment history, paving the way for the next generation to break records and set trends of their own.

-It's Black History Month, but at Refinery29, we believe in celebrating Black voices, Black art, and Black women 365 days of the year.
+It's Black History Month in the US, but at Refinery29, we believe in celebrating Black voices, Black art, and Black women 365 days of the year.
 Follow us on Instagram at @r29unbothered for more on issues that affect Black women's everyday lives.